 They acquire nutrients and minerals and re-distribute them in the ground when they decompose.

 This is what happens in a natural environment and it increases the fertility of the soil.
 That's why nettles are a great choice for nettle compost tea.

-How to Make Nettle Fertiliser:
+How to Make Nettle Fertilizer:

 1. Soak the nettles in hot water for about 20 minutes and add to plants by diluting this 1:10.

-2. For more effective methods you could soak them overnight and dilute 1:20
+2. For more effective methods, you could soak them overnight and dilute 1:20

 Nettles are a common weed especially in the UK, meaning you could harvest them on your walks in parks or woods.
 You'll need rubber gloves as they can sting.